openstax/cookbook/README.md

 ## The main `bake` script

-There's a top-level `bake` Bash script that calls the right scripts in the `books` folder based on the book slug.
-E.g. if you call `./bake -b chemistry -i in.xhtml -o out.xhtml` this script will turn around and call `./books/chemistry/bake --input in.xhtml --output out.xhtml`.
+The top-level `bake` Bash script calls the right scripts in the `books` folder based on the book slug.
+E.g. if you call `./bake -b chemistry -i in.xhtml -o out.xhtml` this script will call `./books/chemistry/bake --input in.xhtml --output out.xhtml`.
 Every time we add a new recipe, we'll need to update this top-level bake script so it knows how to call it.
 This is also why the names of the scripts inside `/books` don't really matter, because the top-level `bake` script knows the names of the lower-level scripts.

-## The `bake_root` script

-This script can be used if you don't want to invoke `bake` directly, and instead want to use a single script to call `bake` for the given book.
-This is the script that is utilized by build pipelines (e.g. CORGI, web hosting, etc.).
+The main pipeline (`enki`) calls `bake` in the `git-bake` (or `archive-bake`) step.

 ## The `shorten` script